8 Effective Methods To Help You Lose Fat In Your Face

 Sleep deprivation could be responsible for your chubby face.
 When you are not getting enough sleep, your cortisol level goes up[4].

-One of the common effects of cortisol is weight gain[5].
+One of the common effects[5] of cortisol is to lead to weight gain.

-Studies[6] show that cortisol can increase your appetite, slow your metabolism, and increase fat storage.
+Studies[6] show that cortisol can increase your appetite, slow your metabolism, and lead to increased fat storage.

 If you want a slimmer body and face, you will need to spend more time sleeping.